Faces of hope

 Every day I’m reminded that I have Scleroderma, Raynaud’s, Rheumatoid Arthritis, Sjogren’s and Interstitial Lung Disease.
 These diseases have given me a wakeup call.
 I have become a better person through this experience and realize just how fragile life is.

 We all need to keep healthy and participate in life.
-That I am still able to ride our tandem and see the world, while getting in the ever-important exercise for my overall health, is demonstrating my control over my destiny.
+That I am still able to ride our tandem, now with a motor, and see the world, while getting in the ever-important exercise for my overall health, demonstrates my control over my destiny.

 Every day I am so thankful for my husband David’s love and support; and the support of family, friends and my medical support team (rheumatologist, gastroenterologist, family doctor, chiropractor, massage therapist, physical trainer, physiotherapist, and podiatrist).

 Raynaud’s attacks cause my hands to turn white, purple, blue and then pink.
 The condition is most obvious at the extremities, fingers and toes, but also affects other parts of the body.
 The internal organs react to the lack of blood flow and cause a painful coldness to my core.
 I wear gloves indoors as well as outdoors.
 Winter & summer, I wear a merino undershirt.
-While watching TV, I use heating pads for my feet, and I soak in our hot tub before going to bed to warm my core so that I can go to sleep without being chilled.
-I have been prescribed Viagra, yes Viagra, to shorten the episodes and maintain blood flow to my extremities.
+While watching TV, I use heating pads for my feet and hands and I soak in our hot tub before going to bed to warm my core so that I can go to sleep without being chilled.
+For many years, I was on Viagra, yes Viagra, to shorten the Raynaud episodes and maintain blood flow to my extremities.
 Always in the back of my mind is “will I lose my fingertips or worse?”
 Now, I’m on a higher dose of Adcirca, similar to the “viagra” and it appears to be helping a little.

 Over the years, I have seen my body change; tightening skin and swelling of my hands are causing my fingers to permanently curl, digit ulcers and calcinosis.
 It’s difficult to grasp an object in my palm and there is no easy way to hold a wine glass!
-For many years, my face was so tight it restricts me from opening my mouth very wide but over time, it has gotten a bit better.
-I still need to cut my food into very small pieces; reduced elasticity of my esophagus is making it more difficult to swallow.
-Like most of us with Scleroderma, I have severe acid reflux; scar tissue forming in my lungs and it reduce my breathing capacity.
+For many years, my face was so tight it restricted me from opening my mouth very wide but over time, it has gotten a bit better.
+I still need to cut my food into very small pieces because of the reduced elasticity of my esophagus which makes it more difficult to swallow.
+Like most of us with Scleroderma, I have severe acid reflux.